Railroad Park Project - Downtown Hammondin Projects

 What happened to the idea of constructing a pavilion at this location?Several months ago, the DDD formed a Pavilion Committee, dedicated solely to this idea.
 After careful consideration and discussion, the committee and newly elected board have decided to go in a different direction with this location.
-Many legal and zoning obstacles presented themselves, and the board felt it was best to go back to the drawing board and reevaluate all possibilities for this downtown area.
+Many legal obstacles presented themselves, and the board felt it was best to go back to the drawing board and reevaluate all possibilities for this downtown area.

 Who decided on this project?Updating this area has been part of all the DDD recent Master Plans, including the first edition in 1990 and the latest edition in 2019.
-Our board and committee members have discussed this project about for quite some time.
-As mentioned before, the board appointed a "Pavilion Location Committee" to scout out the best options for a new community space in our district.
+Our board and committee members have discussed this project for quite some time.
+The board appointed a "Pavilion Location Committee" to scout out the best options for a new community space in our district.
 After a few meetings, the committee voted and recommended to the Board of Directors that, first and foremost, the bond-issued money should be spent renovating this location.
 This was also recommended by our Design Committee.

 Who is paying for this?In 2018, the DDD took out a bond for $300,000 to renovate this location.
 It's first goal was to spend the money on a community space upgrade (at the time, hopefully a pavilion.)
 After much research and discussion, it's been decided that a pavilion is not the best use of this particular property.
 However - the DDD and its constituents believe that this space should be renovated, preserved, and used by our whole community; as it is the true center of Downtown Hammond.
 As for the rest of the cost, it is being paid for by the DDD, some sidewalk and parking improvements by the City of Hammond.
 Details are still in the works and all funding still must be approved by the DDD Board of Directors and the City of Hammond.